tmtsoftware/csw-prototype/apps/asConsole/README.md

   --shutdown
         Shuts down the Alarm Service Redis instance --subsystem <subsystem>
-        Limits the alarms returned by --list to the given subsystem --component <name>
+        Limits the selected alarms to those belonging to the given subsystem --component <name>
-        Limits the alarms returned by --list to the given component (subsystem must also be specified) --name <name>
+        Limits the selected alarms to those belonging to the given component (subsystem should also be specified) --name <name>
-        Limits the alarms returned by --list to those whose name matches the given value (may contain Redis wildcards) --severity <severity>
+        Limits the selected alarms to those whose name matches the given value (may contain Redis wildcards) --severity <severity>
         Sets the severity level for the alarm given by (--subsystem, --component, --name) to the given level (Alarm must be unique)
-  --monitor
+  --monitor-alarms <shell-command>
-        Starts monitoring changes in the severity of alarm(s) given by (--subsystem, --component, --name) (may contain Redis wildcards)
+        Starts monitoring changes in the severity of alarm(s) given by (--subsystem, --component, --name) and calls the shell command with args:
-  --acknowledge
+        (subsystem, component, name, severity) --monitor-health <shell-command>
+        Starts monitoring the health of the subsystems or components given by (--subsystem, --component, --name) and calls the shell command with one arg: Good, Ill or Bad --acknowledge
-        Acknowledge the alarm given by (--subsystem, --component, --name) (Alarm must be unique) --refresh
+        Acknowledge the alarm given by (--subsystem, --component, --name) (Alarm must be unique) --shelved <value>
+        Set the shelved state of the alarm to true (shelved), or false (normal) --activated <value>
+        Set the activated state of the alarm to true (activated), or false (normal) --refresh
         Continually refresh the given alarm's severity before it expires (use together with --subsystem, --component, --name, --severity)
   --refresh-secs <value>